 Think about who you were five, or even ten years ago.
 Have your priorities changed in that period?
 It is important to adapt your financial planning as you go through life and accumulate wealth.
 In this article, we discuss some things to think about as you go through the various financial life stages.

 The earlier you start the financial planning process, the better.
 This is particularly true when it comes to planning for retirement and investing in a pension.
 However, each stage of your financial life carries unique opportunities and new things to think about.

 The different financial life stages discussed in this article are:

-Stage 1 – Young adulthood
+- Young adulthood

+The first stage of your financial journey is young adulthood.
 This forms part of the accumulation state and would involve contributing to a pension.
 This is much easier than it was a few years ago because many employers have auto-enrolment schemes.